 When it comes to charges levied for parking spots, the law states “Under Section 84 of the MOFA Act, every member who has allotted the stilt or the parking space shall be required to pay the parking charges at such rate as may be decided by the General body of the Society at its meeting, irrespective of the fact whether he actually parks his motor vehicle or not.
 The Society can recover different rates for different types of vehicles.”

 Here are some FAQ’s about Parking Spaces and answers to them

 A builder has to provide a certain number of parking spaces basis the number of units of houses.
+According to the National Building Code, one car parking space must not be less than 13.75 sq. meter.
+For a 2-wheeler, it must not be less than 1.25 sq. meter.
 As per a mandate from the Mumbai High Court, the builder is not allowed to sell parking spaces outside the FSI consumed.
 This has been confirmed by the Supreme Court of India too.

 - How can the managing committee handle the allotment of parking spaces?

 Parking spaces are common spaces which belong to the housing society.
 Allotment of the same is at their discretion and the same can be done by means of First Come, First Serve or however the managing committee deems fit.

 - The apartment complex “solely” owns the common spaces (Stilt or Open)